olinkirkland/resume/resume.md

 - Created interactive modules to display and visualize camera, VIP, and sale data in a user-friendly dashboard according to client needs
 - Developed an interface for clients to back up their recorded data securely to physical media
-- Collaborated to implement a dark/light mode across the application

 ### Paul Bernhard Exhibit Design and Consulting in _Houston, Texas, United States_